cadop/dhart/docs/Python Docs/source/examples/path/limit.rst

 In this example, we limit the path of the previous example by changes the graph significantly.

-.. currentmodule:: humanfactorspy
+.. currentmodule:: dhart

-.. automodule:: humanfactorspy.Examples.PathPlanningViz
+.. automodule:: dhart.Examples.PathPlanningViz
     :members: